-For R1, Double-click on the Value field (?K) and from the Properties dialog, Attributes page is automatically displayed.
+For R1, Double-click on the Value field (?K) and edit the value in the dialog presented.

 The Value: field shows the current ?K value and is already highlighted blue.
 Simply type in the value required, for R1, type 1K